 It weighs twice as much as the Nikon AF-S NIKKOR 85mm f/1.8G and is also twice as expensive.
 These two factors need to be taken into account if you plan to buy this lens.
 On the other hand, if you plan to switch to a full-frame camera in the future, this may prove to be a great choice.

 The Sigma 17-70mm f/2.8-4 DC Macro OS HSM is one of the best all-round lenses for Nikon DX-format cameras.
 It features image stabilization and a fast and quiet autofocus.
 It has a compact design and the image quality is excellent over the entire focal range.

 However, it may produce quite noticeable distortion at 17mm.
 Macro shots aren’t as incredible as they should be, but the results are good if you take photos of insects and flowers.
 The lens has a minimum focusing distance of 22 cm.

 This lens has the highest focal length range on this list which allows you to perform almost any type of photography.
 It provides you with a Vibration Compensation feature for crisp shots.

-Some of its negative points may include, weight, visible distortions at wide angles, and a slow autofocus.
-This makes it less suitable for sports or animal photography.
+Some of its negative points may include weight, visible distortions at wide angles, and a slow autofocus.
+This means the Tamron 16-300mm f/3.5-6.3 Di II VC PZD Macro is not the best option for sports or animal photography.
 However, it may prove to be an interesting option for travel lovers as it offers a wide angle.

-Nikon DX-format cameras have a long list of compatible lenses but which of them is quite suitable for your photography needs, can sometimes be worrying.
-This guide covers some of the best lenses for Nikon DX-format cameras.
-They are suitable for different photography tasks such as portraits, macro and travel etc. Some of them are also available at very reasonable prices.
-We hope this list will help you get your best pick.
+There’s a long list of compatible lenses for Nikon DX-format cameras, but which of them is quite suitable for your photography needs?
+This guide covers some of the best Nikon DX lenses.
+They are suitable for different types of photography like portraits, macro, and travel, and some of them are available at very reasonable prices.